-3.1.4 Software Downloads Using the GUI
+Software Downloads Using the GUI

-To download new software, click on the "Program Download" button on the Configuration tab and browse to the location of the file as shown to the right.
-For the CPE units, use the firmware "station_xxx" file and the software CPE APPxxx.hex file.
-For the Base unit, use the firmware "station_xxx" file and the software LINE CARD APPxxx.hex file.
+To download new software, (only if instructed by a Carlson Wireless technician) click on the "Program Download" button on the Configuration tab and browse to the location of the file as shown to the right.
+For the CPE units, use the firmware "station\xxx" file and the software CPE APPxxx.hex file.
+For the Base unit, use the firmware "station\xxx" file and the software LINE CARD APPxxx.hex file.
 Select the file, and click "Open" to start downloading.